-In addition, our Emotional Well-being Co-ordinator (Danielle Haslem) will lead specific training sessions throughout the year on issues including anxiety, stress, self-harming, eating disorders, personality disorders and attachments (see appendix A and B).
+In addition, our Emotional Well-being Co-ordinator will lead specific training sessions throughout the year on issues including anxiety, stress, self-harming, eating disorders, personality disorders and attachments (see appendix A and B).
 Staff will continue to receive training on key aspects of Emotional Coaching, with specific emphasis on 'Adverse Childhood Experiences' (ACEs), as we aim to embed a 'Trauma Informed' approach to pastoral care and learning.
 Training will ensure staff are aware of the impact of ACEs and associated 'toxic stress' on learning, behaviour and well-being, and mental and physical health.
 As a result, staff will endeavour to use 'social engagement' rather than 'social defensive' behaviour intervention strategies to help students to articulate, understand, validate and regulate their emotions.
+This training supports staff to fulfil their respective roles at tiers 1-3 in our integrated support package.